-What's Open over the 2018 Easter Long Weekend in Melbourne?
-(A.K.A: Where to Buy Booze!)
+What❜s Open over the 2021 Easter Long Weekend in Melbourne?

 - Parents Only

-Plenty of 7-11s, service stations and corner stores will supply you with your forgotten bread and milk, extra bag of chips, or that newspaper you now have time to read.
-Check out what's closest to you.
-Major supermarkets will be closed on Good Friday, but Coles Express stores will be open.
+If you need to pick up a loaf of bread or a bottle of milk. plenty of 7-11s, service stations and corner stores will supply you with the necessities.
+It's well worth noting that major supermarkets will be closed on Good Friday, but Coles Express stores will be open.

 Restaurants and Eateries

 Something fancy?
 By all means!
 Head out to one or more of these eateries open across the Melbourne Easter weekend:

 Usually (unless exempt), standard trading hours allow for venues with liquor licenses to serve alcohol from noon on Good Friday, with all bottle shops closed on that day.